Home » Privacy notice

 We process personal data in accordance with the following data protection principles:

-When making contact with CEFM you may be asked or will generally provide some personal details such as your name, job title, email address and contact telephone number.
+When making contact with CEFM you may be asked for or will generally provide some personal details such as your name, job title, email address and contact telephone number.
 You may provide other aspects of personal data as well, such as transaction and billing information.

 This information may come to us via email, letter, application/booking forms or telephone and you may be seeking quotations, advice or registering for updates.